-When you think about August, especially here in Texas, one of the first things that probably comes to mind is the grueling temperatures.
+When you think about summertime, especially here in Texas, one of the first things that probably comes to mind is the grueling temperatures.
 Calling it “hot” here is an understatement.
 Regardless of the time of year, daily exercise and an overall healthy lifestyle are vital components to enjoy our lives and the future.
 Are you taking some time to keep your spirit and body as healthy as possible?
 Although there are many outdoor activities we enjoy during these warmest months of the year, there are some spine-friendly activities that may help you get a thumbs-up of approval from your chiropractor.

 Chiropractor Approved Activities

 Swimming helps fight neck, back, and shoulder pain and only strengthens your muscles during the process.
 Swimming is low-impact and helps improve posture and flexibility.
 Water helps reduce the repeated stress your back would generally take during a workout while improving your blood circulation.
 Does the thought of swimming laps become too repetitive for you?
 No problem!
 Why not try other water-related activities like water aerobics, water volleyball, paddle boarding, or even snorkeling?

 Yoga also provides a fantastic outlet for both your mind and body.
 While you can take advantage of the air conditioning inside a gym or studio to experience this practice, many classes take place in local outdoor spaces during cooler morning hours.
 Chiropractors tend to approve of yoga as it is beneficial for areas all over the body, especially to help combat lower back pain that may have become all too familiar if you have been working from home during the COVID-19 pandemic.

 Hiking is another great activity, especially if you can hit the trails in the early morning or evening hours when the sun won’t scorch or burn your skin.
 Connecting with nature and stepping away from your phone and technology can work wonders for your mental health and body.
 And the feeling you get once you know you have done something good for you cannot be beaten.